bmlt-enabled/BMLTiOSLib/README.md

  In some Root Servers, the administrator can choose to enable the ability for users of the site to send messages to designated contacts for meetings (or the Service Body Administrator responsible for the meeting).

  In these cases, the message is received as an email, but the sender does not send an email.
-Instead, they use a method of the BMLTiOSLibMeetingNode class, called sendMessageToMeetingContact(fromAddress:String,messageBody:String).
+Instead, they use a method of the ```BMLTiOSLibMeetingNode``` class, called ```sendMessageToMeetingContact(fromAddress:String,messageBody:String)```.
 The message is sent in the background.

- When the message has been sent, your delegate is called with the bmltLibInstance(_:BMLTiOSLib,sendMessageSuccessful:Bool) method.
+ When the message has been sent, your delegate is called with the ```bmltLibInstance(_:BMLTiOSLib,sendMessageSuccessful:Bool)``` method.

  **ADMINISTRATION:**

- In order to perform administration on the Root Server, you need to log in with the adminLogin(loginID:String,password:String) method.
+ In order to perform administration on the Root Server, you need to log in with the ```adminLogin(loginID:String,password:String)``` method.
 The login will remain valid for the lifetime of this object (and its connection session), or until the adminLogout() method is called.

- Results of meeting searches will return the meeting objects as instances of BMLTiOSLibEditableMeetingNode instead of BMLTiOSLibEditableNode. is will depend on the edit rights that the login has for the given meeting.
+ Results of meeting searches may return the meeting objects as instances of [```BMLTiOSLibEditableMeetingNode```](https://bmlt.magshare.net/bmlt-doc/07-BMLTiOSLib/Classes/BMLTiOSLibEditableMeetingNode.html) instead of [BMLTiOSLibMeetingNode](https://bmlt.magshare.net/bmlt-doc/07-BMLTiOSLib/Classes/BMLTiOSLibMeetingNode.html) (as long as you are logged in as an administrator, and have sufficient rights to edit the meeting). is will depend on the edit rights that the login has for the given meeting.
 If you cannot edit the meeting, then the instance will be of BMLTiOSLibMeetingNode, instead of BMLTiOSLibEditableMeetingNode.

- If the instance is BMLTiOSLibEditableMeetingNode, the instance's isEditable property will return true.
+ If the instance is ```BMLTiOSLibEditableMeetingNode```, the instance's isEditable property will return true.

- If the instance is of the BMLTiOSLibEditableMeetingNode class, you can cast it to that class, and manipulate the public properties.
-Once the properties have been set, you can then call the saveChanges() method for that instance, and the meeting will be saved.
+ If the instance is of the ```BMLTiOSLibEditableMeetingNode``` class, you can cast it to that class, and manipulate the public properties.
+Once the properties have been set, you can then call the ```saveChanges()``` method for that instance, and the meeting will be saved.

- Until the saveChanges() method is called, the meeting changes are not sent to the server.
+ Until the ```saveChanges()``` method is called, the meeting changes are not sent to the server.

- Once the meeting has been saved, your delegate will receive a call to its bmltLibInstance(_:BMLTiOSLib,adminMeetingChangeComplete:BMLTiOSLibChangedMeeting!) with an object that will contain whatever fields of the meeting changed, with the "before" and "after" values (always Strings).
+ Once the meeting has been saved, your delegate will receive a call to its ```bmltLibInstance(_:BMLTiOSLib,adminMeetingChangeComplete:BMLTiOSLibChangedMeeting!)``` method with an object that will contain whatever fields of the meeting changed, with the "before" and "after" values (always Strings).

- You can also delete a meeting, by calling the delete() method (The deletion happens immediately).
+ You can also delete a meeting, by calling the ```delete()``` method (The deletion happens immediately).

- If you delete the meeting, your delegate is called with the bmltLibInstance(_:BMLTiOSLib,deleteMeetingSuccessful:Bool) method.
+ If you delete the meeting, your delegate is called with the ```bmltLibInstance(_:BMLTiOSLib,deleteMeetingSuccessful:Bool)``` method.

- If you call the restoreToOriginal() method, any changes that you made to the meeting object will be reverted to the state of the meeting on the server.
+ If you call the ```restoreToOriginal()``` method, any changes that you made to the meeting object will be reverted to the state of the meeting on the server.
 Nothing will be sent to the server.

- You can also revert a meeting to the state it was in before a given change record for that meeting, using the revertMeetingToBeforeThisChange(_:BMLTiOSLibChangeNode) method.
+ You can also revert a meeting to the state it was in before a given change record for that meeting, using the ```revertMeetingToBeforeThisChange(_:BMLTiOSLibChangeNode)``` method.
 Nothing will be sent to the server.

  If the change was inappropriate for the meeting, the call will return false.
 If it was successful, the meeting's state will be reverted to that in the change record, but will not yet be sent to the server.
-You still need to call saveChanges().
+You still need to call ```saveChanges()```.

 **As of March 9, 2017:**